dorpaneus/amazon-like-interview-prep/14-days/day-01-linux-fundamentals.md

 ---

-## 🧠 Morning Block (1h) — The Unix file model
+## 🧠 Morning Block — The Unix file model

 ### 1A.
 Everything is a file

-Mental model: a Linux file is **two things glued together**:

-1. An **inode** — metadata + pointers to data blocks (owner, perms, size, timestamps, link count, block list).
-2. A **directory entry** — a `(name, inode_number)` pair living inside a directory.
+# Understanding Linux File Systems: Inodes and Directory Entries

+## The Core Mental Model
-The "file" you see is just a name.
-The actual file is the inode.
-This is why:
+In Linux, what we typically think of as a "file" is actually two distinct components tied together.
+The name you see is just a label; the actual file is the underlying data structure.

-- A hard link is just another directory entry pointing to the same inode — no data copy.
+1. **The Inode (Index Node):** This is the true representation of the file.
+It contains the metadata and the physical pointers to the actual data blocks on the disk.
+An inode stores:
+    * Ownership (User and Group)
+    * Permissions (Read, Write, Execute)
+    * File Size
+    * Timestamps (Creation, Modification, Access)
+    * Link Count (How many names point to this specific inode)
+    * Block List (The disk addresses of the actual data)

+2. **The Directory Entry:** This is the human-readable part.
+It is simply a mapping that pairs a `filename` with an `inode_number`.
+These entries live inside directories.

+## Key Implications of this Model

+Understanding the separation between names and inodes explains several core Linux behaviors:

+* **Hard Links:** Creating a hard link does not copy the file's data.
+It simply creates a new directory entry (a new name) that points to the *exact same inode*.
-- `rm` doesn't delete data — it removes one directory entry and decrements link count; data is freed only when count hits 0 *and* no process has the file open.
+* **File Deletion (`rm`):** Running the `rm` command does not instantly erase data from the disk.
+Instead, it "unlinks" the file by removing the directory entry and decrementing the inode's link count.
+The actual data blocks are only freed by the system when the link count hits `0` **and** no active processes are currently holding the file open.
-- You can't hard-link across filesystems — inode numbers are filesystem-local.
+* **Filesystem Boundaries:** You cannot create a hard link across different filesystems or partitions.
+Because inode numbers are generated independently by each filesystem, they are only unique and valid locally.

 **File types** (first char in `ls -l`):